πŸͺŸ Desktop Web Apps

 • Double-click the icon in either pop-up to launch the new DWA as a separate window on your computer.

-Add DWA Picker Icon to the Toolbar
+Add the DWA Picker Icon to the Toolbar

 • Click on Settings Cog > General Tab > Appearance > Customize Toolbar (it's the first setting, right at the top)